Power BI works fine in demos.

 Star schema data model design

-Most performance problems in Power BI trace back to a flat or denormalized data model.
-We design proper star schemas with clean fact and dimension tables, set correct cardinality and cross-filter direction, and eliminate the many-to-many relationships that silently produce wrong aggregations.
-A well-structured model makes every DAX measure faster and easier to maintain.
+Most Power BI performance problems trace back to a flat or denormalized data model.
+We design proper star schemas with clean fact and dimension tables, set correct cardinality and cross-filter direction, and eliminate many-to-many relationships that silently produce wrong totals.

 DAX measure library and standards

-We audit existing measures, consolidate duplicates, and write a governed DAX library covering your core business metrics - revenue, margin, pipeline, churn, whatever your reporting requires.
-Measures are documented with descriptions visible inside Power BI Desktop and the Service, so analysts know exactly what each calculation represents and where it comes from.
+We audit existing measures, consolidate duplicates, and write a governed DAX library covering your core metrics - revenue, margin, pipeline, churn.
+Each is documented with descriptions visible in Power BI Desktop and the Service, so analysts know its intent.

 Certified semantic layer and endorsement

-We configure Power BI's dataset certification and endorsement workflow so report builders across the organization connect to approved, IT-sanctioned datasets rather than building their own.
-This is the structural fix for metric inconsistency.
-Combined with lineage view and impact analysis, your team can see exactly which reports break when an upstream source changes.
+We configure Power BI's dataset certification and endorsement workflow so report builders connect to approved, IT-sanctioned datasets rather than their own - the structural fix for metric inconsistency.
+Lineage and impact analysis show what breaks when a source shifts.

 Row-level security and workspace governance

 We implement dynamic row-level security using DAX roles and, where appropriate, object-level security for column suppression.
-Workspace structure, app audience configuration, and sensitivity labels are set up to match your actual org chart and data classification requirements - not the default Power BI workspace layout that ships out of the box.
+Workspace structure, app audiences, and sensitivity labels are set to match your org chart and data classification - not the default layout.

 Refresh architecture and capacity optimization

 We audit your import versus DirectQuery versus composite model choices and correct mismatches that cause slow reports or failed refreshes.
-Incremental refresh policies are configured for large tables, dataflow dependencies are mapped and sequenced, and Premium or Fabric capacity settings are tuned so you are not paying for headroom you do not need or throttling workloads that matter.
+Incremental refresh is configured for large tables, and Premium or Fabric capacity is tuned so you are not paying for unused headroom.

 Deployment pipelines and change management

 We configure Power BI deployment pipelines across development, test, and production workspaces and establish a change process so reports are never edited live in production.
-Parameter-based connection switching, dataset binding rules, and a documented release checklist mean your BI team ships changes with confidence instead of crossing their fingers on Friday afternoons.
+Parameter-based connection switching and a documented release checklist mean your team ships with confidence.

 How a Power BI engagement runs